paulscherrerinstitute/wica-http/DEVELOPER.md

     git commit -m "my latest changes" .
     ```

-1. Use the mvn 'release' target to create a tag and to push it to the GitHub Server.
+1. Use the mvn 'deploy' target to create a tag and to push it to the GitHub Server.
     ```
-    mvn run release
+    mvn deploy
     ```
 1. Verify that the Travis automatic build worked and/or that the expected artifacts
    are available on GitHub and on Docker Hub sites.